MightyPork/avr-c-boilerplate/README.md

 # pacman -S base-devel avr-gcc avr-binutils avr-libc avrdude
 ```

-If you're on Mac, you should be able to pull the software with *brew*.
+If you're on Mac, you should be able to pull the stuff with *brew*.

 ## Getting started